adaobin/adaobin.github.io/README.md

 ### Replication Origin Work
 This project involves an introduction to some bioinformatics work.
 Here we will be working with a random set of nucleotides.
 Within this project, I've based my research on a randomly generated genome.
 I introduce numerous functions in this project to help with the outcome of locating the replication origin.
 If you are interested, you can see my analysis [here](https://agmath.github.io/BIO4ST1_Group2/Replication_Adaobi_Nwankwo.html)

+### Plants in Danger Work
+Here I conducted an additional biostatistics project on another dataset.
+This dataset described extinct plants all over the world.
+It takes in many variables.
+If you are interested, you can see my analysis [here](https://agmath.github.io/BIO4ST1_Group2/Plants_in_danger.qmd.html)